-&lt;sup>8 The U.S. Senate refused to ratify 18 treaties negotiated by commissioners in 1851-1852 with California tribes.
+&lt;sup>7 The U.S. Senate refused to ratify 18 treaties negotiated by commissioners in 1851-1852 with California tribes.
 The Klamath Reservation in California for the Yurok and Hupa people was created by Executive Order in 1855.
 The Hoopa Valley Reservation was established by another Executive Order in 1876.
 The original Smith River Reservation of 1862 was eliminated in 1868, and the Smith River Rancheria created in 1908.
 The Karuk do not have an officially designated reservation, but the federal government holds several non-contiguous tracts in trust for the Tribe.
+The Pit River Tribe consists of 11 bands, some of whom reside at six rancherias.
+The Fort Bidwell Reservation was created in 1897.